Settling Accounts: Drive to the East: Plot summary

 As the title suggests, the novel contains analogues of historical 1942 battles, such as the German drive to, and the Battle of Stalingrad.
 In the novel, Confederate armies in occupied Ohio drive into Pennsylvania with Pittsburgh as their objective, codenamed Operation Coalscuttle.
 It also involves analogues of the Battle of Midway, the Manhattan Project, and the Holocaust.

 By the summer of 1942, the U.S. push under General Daniel MacArthur into northern Virginia has stalled in the face of fierce opposition.
-This allows General George S. Patton Jr. to concentrate his forces in Ohio for a renewed push into western Pennsylvania.
+This allows General George Patton to concentrate his forces in Ohio for a renewed push into western Pennsylvania.
 Aided by improved armor and assault tactics, his troops quickly advance across eastern Ohio to Pittsburgh's outskirts.
 However Brigadier General Irving Morrell, who now commands the U.S. defense of the Ohio Front, prevents the CSA from enveloping Pittsburgh as planned and forces them into a street to street fight.

 Meanwhile, Jefferson Davis Pinkard enjoys rapid advancement through the Freedom Party hierarchy as he begins to develop the machinery required to implement Jake Featherston's Final Solution to the "Negro problem".
 His Camp Determination is now so efficient that it is able to swallow and extinguish the entire Negro population of Jackson, Mississippi (including Richard Wright) as reprisals against local insurgents.
 In Augusta, Georgia's now ghettoized Negro district, Scipio, a former slave and Marxist rebel during the Great War, manages for a time to skirt the ever increasing terror descending across the CSA's Negro population.
 Eventually, he too is swallowed up and finds himself in a cattle car heading towards a bleak future.
 Elsewhere in Georgia, captured U.S. fighter pilot Jonathan Moss escapes from a POW camp and joins a small band of Negro rebels.

 At sea, Lt.
 Sam Carsten's ship, USS Remembrance, is sunk by an Imperial Japanese carrier attack and the Sandwich Islands (our universe's Hawaii) are threatened with capture.
 Nevertheless, he finds himself promoted and placed in charge of a destroyer escort, where he spends time patrolling Atlantic sea lanes and engaging in special operations.
 George Enos Jr.'s destroyer is nearly sunk in an engagement near Japanese-held Midway due to lack of sea-borne air power.
 However, when two escort carriers manage to reach Oahu, the tide begins to turn.
 In a climactic battle, George's fleet sinks a Japanese carrier guarding Midway.